+This is what Arabian nights are made of: part souk, part bohemian lounge, Cafe Cairo makes the perfect sanctuary from the high street drivel.
+A cosy den of dim lighting, snug seating and wayward musicians, this spot has all sorts rubbing their eyes in disbelief, but it's not a mirage - it's real, and we're into it.
 Aladdin, eat your damn heart out.
-This is what Arabian nights are made of: part souk, part bohemian lounge, Cafe Cairo makes the perfect sanctuary from the high street drivel.
-A cosy den of dim lighting, snug seating and wayward musicians, this spot has all sorts rubbing their eyes in disbelief.
-But it's not a mirage - it's real, and we're obsessed.
-The movement (yeah, it's a movement) started 20 years ago, when Cafe Cairo was merely a tent a Glastonbury.
+The movement (yeah, it's a movement) started 20 years ago when Cafe Cairo was merely a tent at Glastonbury.
 It developed a bit of a cult following, and soon found a permanent home in Brixton.
 Some of the old regulars still come round, alongside shiny new patrons smoking shisha side by side.
 What else?
 Banging pizzas, cabaret nights, live music, free film screenings on Sundays, and unlimited free toast, that's what else.
-This is one of the last true beacons of community in London - get there quick.
+This is one of the last true beacons of community in London - get here quick.

 You might also be interested in...

 Nipping across the Channel for a French cafe experience is a bit of a schlep, so we'll just stick to Madeleine's in Clapham.
 You may not see him, but in the kitchen there's a pastry chef from France, firing out the best cakes and pastries all day - including gluten-free goodies.
 If you give him a couple of days notice, he can even custom bake you cakes for any occasion.
 Total gent.
 There's fresh onion soup every day (obviously), and different daily special stews.
 The coffee here is good, but the teas are the MVP – all lined up on the counter in glass jars.
 Blackcurrant hibiscus, flowering osmanthus... whatever you fancy.